OPCAT (OPCAT) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 OPCAT Historical Price

-According to the latest data gathered on OPCAT live price page, the current price of OPCAT is 0.239535USD.
-The circulating supply of OPCAT(OPCAT) is 21.00M OPCAT , giving it a market capitalization of $5.03M.
+According to the latest data gathered on OPCAT live price page, the current price of OPCAT is 0.231506USD.
+The circulating supply of OPCAT(OPCAT) is 21.00M OPCAT , giving it a market capitalization of $4.88M.

 The OPCAT Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of OPCAT based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.